-Regardless of packaging hiccups like these, e-commerce shows no signs of slowing.
-Consumers across the globe increasingly prefer the ease and convenience of shopping from their couches instead of fighting crowds during the holidays and the latest sales numbers reflect just that.
-Sales from Singles Day 2018, the one-day online shopping fest from China-based Alibaba Group, topped out at $30.8 billion.
-Americans spent $6.2 billion online (a growth of 23.6 percent year over year) on Black Friday this year, followed by a banner Cyber Monday at $7.9 billion — the largest online shopping day of all time in the U.S.
+Regardless of fulfillment hiccups like these, e-commerce shows no signs of slowing.
+Consumers across the globe increasingly prefer the ease and convenience of shopping from their couches instead of fighting crowds during the holidays, and the latest sales numbers reflect just that.
+Sales from Singles Day 2019, the one-day online shopping fest from China-based Alibaba, topped out at $38.3 billion — just under a 26 percent increase over last year.
+The event exceeded spending by consumers during any single U.S. shopping holiday.
+Americans spent $7.4 billion online this Black Friday, a 16 percent increase over last year — followed by a record-breaking Cyber Monday at $9.2 billion, the largest online shopping day of all time in the U.S.

-But all that spending isn’t the full story.
-All those gifts now have to make it to their destinations, on time and unscathed — and it’s possible that bad shipping experiences could push some shoppers back into brick and mortar shops.
-Which leads to an overarching question for retailers: How well will these online orders weather the journey to consumers’ doorsteps?
+As holiday e-commerce grows, so do the expectations that come with online order fulfillment.
+All those gifts now have to make it to their destinations, on time and unscathed.
+Faster rarely means safer, and bad shipping experiences could push some shoppers back into brick and mortar shops.
+Which leads to a critical question for retailers: How can the product journey to consumers’ doorsteps be improved?

 Bad experiences?
 Retailers have the most to lose

 Retail’s peak season is often fraught with fulfillment issues as the onslaught of holiday e-commerce orders puts a strain on operations.
 When the number of orders fulfilled by an online retailer jumps from 500 to 10,000 orders a month, handling the increase in volume can prove challenging.